VerdictAI

 Do travel adapters convert voltage?

-Do I need a GaN adapter with USB-C PD to charge a laptop?
+Can a travel adapter charge a laptop?